wmalkin/forthduino/WORDS.md

 ## Prefix Convention

 Words can contain almost any non-whitespace character.
-A colon ':' character is conventionally used to designate a prefix or namespace to keep related words organized, and to disambiguate similar or identical words that operator on different data types.
+A colon ':' character is conventionally used to designate a prefix or namespace to keep related words organized, and to disambiguate similar or identical words that operate on different data types.
+This is different from the leading colon (`:` sigil) that is used to define a global sequence.

-For example, the prefix "pin:" is used to organize all of the words that manipulate the GPIO pins.
+For example, the prefix "pin:" is used to organize and distinguish all of the words that manipulate the GPIO pins.

 ## Unu Comment Format

 Ok, I can't find a reference to this commenting convention now, but I think it was called "unu".
 Forth files that are read from the SD card are assumed to be in this format, which allows alternating comment and code sections.
-The document opens in 'comment' mode, ignoring lines until a line is encountered that contatins three tildes ~~~ in the first three columns.
+The document opens in 'comment' mode, ignoring lines until a line is encountered that contains three tildes ~~~ in the first three columns.
 This is a signal to switch to the other mode.

 Each Forth file will therefore start with introductory comments, switch to some code, switch back to comments to introduce the next block of code, and so on.